cds-snc/digital-canada-ca/content/en/blog/posts/lexicon.md

 ---
-title: "Digital words: mots vs. maux"
+title: 'Digital words: mots vs. maux'
+description: >-
-description: "When I started keeping a list of the technical terms we use at CDS it was to ensure some consistency in translations.
-The longer the list became, the more I noticed that the way people name digital things varies enormously, ranging from using English terms directly to using terms that couldn’t do justice to the meaning."
+  When I started keeping a list of the technical terms we use at CDS it was to ensure some consistency in translations.
+The longer the list became, the more I noticed that the way people name digital things varies enormously, ranging from using English terms directly to using terms that couldn’t do justice to the meaning.
-author: Annie Leblond, Communications
+author: 'Annie Leblond, Communications'
-date: 2018-08-17 09:00:00 -0400
+date: '2018-08-17 09:00:00 -0400'
 image: /img/cds/blog-lexicon.jpg
 image-alt: Illustration a front-loading washer-dryer combo.
-translationKey: "lexicon"
+translationKey: lexicon
+thumb: /img/cds/thumbnails/blog-lexicon.jpg
+processed: 1550672961730
 ---

 ## Why a lexicon?